menu

 Occupations and Workforce

-Baskin is a blue-collar town, with 35.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Baskin is generally considered to be a blue-collar town.
+35.62% of the Baskin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Baskin is a village of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Baskin who work in sales jobs (19.18%), healthcare suport services (17.81%), and office and administrative support (12.33%).

 Setting & Lifestyle